mkudija/mkudija.github.io/reading-notes/_md/2024-11-26-Evangelicals and Catholics Together.md

 - "ECT is a beginning" (ix)
 - "The final test of ECT will be whether it strengthens the church's witness to the gospel of reconciliation" (x, cf. [[2 Cor-05#v19]])
 - Books influencing ECT include *[[~The Naked Public Square|The Naked Public Square]]*, *[[~Kingdoms in Conflict|Kingdoms in Conflict]]*, and *The Body: Being Light in Darkness*
 - ECT authors: "All of the participants evidenced a robust skepticism about 'ecumenical' statements that hedge on important differences.
-Again and again it was said that the only unity we could seek, the only unity that is pleasing toGod, is unity in the truth." (xii)
+Again and again it was said that the only unity we could seek, the only unity that is pleasing to God, is unity in the truth." (xii)

 ## ECT Statement: "Evangelicals and Catholics Together: The Christian Mission in the Third Millennium"
 - Opening: "We are Evangelical Protestants and Roman Catholics who have been led through prayer, study, and discussion to common convictions about Christian faith and mission." (xv)